George Dibbern: Life

 Sailing the Mediterranean Dibbern connected with the likes of circumnavigator Conor O’Brien aboard Saoirse, and the Swiss couple, painter Charles Hofer and his artist and writer wife Cilette Ofaire on San Luca.
 Ofaire and Dibbern felt themselves to be soulmates and corresponded till his death in 1962.
 To earn some money the Te Rapunga took on paying passengers.
 By 1932 Dibbern, with Schramm and Leber von Fritsch crossed the Atlantic.
 In Panama, they met German pilot Elly Beinhorn.
 From Balboa they helmed north; too late for the 1932 Los Angeles Summer Olympics, they pressed on, arriving in San Francisco on 20 September 1932, after 101 days at sea without touching land.

 In March 1934 the Te Rapunga arrived in Auckland, New Zealand.
 Dibbern learned that his spiritual mother Rangi Rangi Paewai, on whose help he had counted, had died.
-Back at see the Te Rapunga participated in the second Trans-Tasman Race, from Auckland to Melbourne, along with Johnny Wray's Ngataki.
+Back at sea the Te Rapunga participated in the second Trans-Tasman Race, from Auckland to Melbourne, along with Johnny Wray's Ngataki.
 The Te Rapunga won the 1934-35 race, about 1630 miles, in 18 days, 23 hours, 58 minutes.
 She also won the subsequent race to Hobart, Tasmania before returning to Auckland.
 Inspired by multiple chance-encounters during his cruises, Dibbern's new mission became to make Te Rapunga yacht of a friendship, a bridge of tolerance and brotherhood.
-He took a new crew and headed north to the Cook Islands, Hawaii, and Canada, arriving in Victoria BC on July 1, 1937, with a flag representing his ideals as he refused to fly the obligatory German Swastika.
+He took a new crew and headed north to the Cook Islands, Hawaii, and Canada, arriving in Victoria, British Columbia, on July 1, 1937, with a flag representing his ideals as he refused to fly the obligatory German Swastika.
 That December the home of his wife Elisabeth in Berlin was ransacked by the Gestapo searching for evidence of her husband's perceived anti-German sentiments.